aleslab/MitchellEtAlPseudoneglect/README.md

 To run the experiment you will need:
 - MATLAB (R2017a and above)
 - The latest version of psychtoolbox (http://psychtoolbox.org/)
+- To run Line bisection task you will also need a touchscreen with a Linux OS and a stylus

+** Tactile rod bisection is not run through MATLAB and requires a tactile rod platform and rods **

+Open 'stimulus_code'

+To run landmark task: lm.m
+To run line-bisection task: mlb.m

+Output files saved in same folder:
+- Landmark: LM_date_time.mat
+- Line bisection: MLB_date_time.mat

+All data-files are saved in individual session folders in each participant folder alongside initial analyses

 INSTRUCTIONS FOR DATA ANALYSIS